DistilledVinegar/tri3/notes.md

 Q48: A minimum of 2 connections would need to be broken for Machine A to be completely cut off.

+Finals Test 3:

+Q23: Crowdsourcing would be most effective for gathering data on the app's users in this situation.

+Q31: The binary number 01001 corresponds to 17, not 9.

+Q35: The IP address does not create as great a privacy risk for the user as their cookies being leaked.

+Q40: The work would be published under a Creative Commons License.

 # Week Two